telepresenceio/telepresence/howtos/outbound.md

   $ telepresence leave [name of intercept]
   ```
 The unqualified name access is now removed provided that no other intercept is active and using the same namespace.

+### External dependencies (formerly --also-proxy)
+If you have a resource outside of the cluster that you need access to, you can leverage Headless Services to provide access.
+This will give you a kubernetes service formatted like all other services (`my-service.prod.svc.cluster.local`), that resolves to your resource.

+If the outside service has a DNS name, you can use the [ExternalName](https://kubernetes.io/docs/concepts/services-networking/service/#externalname) service type, which will create a service that can be used from within your cluster and from your local machine when connected with telepresence.

+If the outside service is an ip, create a [service without selectors](https://kubernetes.io/docs/concepts/services-networking/service/#services-without-selectors) and then create an endpoint of the same name.

+In both scenarios, kubernetes will create a service that can be used from within your cluster and from your local machine when connected with telepresence.